 Dan 11:30 For the ships of Chittim shall come against him: therefore he shall be grieved, and return, and have indignation against the holy covenant: so shall he do; he shall even return, and have intelligence with them that forsake the holy covenant.

 By understanding that the commandments of God are contained in Christ’s testimony, Rev 12:17, takes on a completely different meaning.
 Those who say they are of the spiritual house of Judah, but are not, do not keep these commandments.
 So obviously this is a reference to Christians, that the Beast and False Prophet persecute.
-This means that there is no pre tribulation rapture, only the true believers have the testimony of Jesus (1Cor1:6; Rev 1:9; Rev 12:11).
+This means that there is no pre-tribulation rapture, only the true believers have the testimony of Yahshua the Messiah (1Cor1:6; Rev 1:9; Rev 12:11).